Defining complex queries

 This example can be interpreted as the following logical expression:

-By following the above example you can include complex queries to achieve desired results from your database using the above mentioned APIs.
+These examples explain how to include complex queries to achieve wanted results from your database by using the mentioned APIs.